Agbobli5373/cybersecurity/ftp-sftp-docker-automation/README.md

    - Launch the FTP and/or SFTP servers.
    - Capture traffic while uploading `data/shared/sample.txt`.
    - Stop and clean up the containers.
+   - Generate an `analysis_report.md` with key findings and packet samples.

 Packet captures are written to `captures/` with timestamped filenames.
 Open them in Wireshark to examine the plaintext FTP payloads versus encrypted SFTP payloads.